Racing flags: Origins of the chequered flag

-The chequered flag originated in at the Glidden Tours, a road rally, in 1906.
-Sidney Walden divided the courses into sections; the time check at the end of each section was performed by race officials called "checkers."
+The chequered flag originated at the Glidden Tours, a road rally, in 1906.
+Sidney Walden divided the courses into sections; the time check at the end of each section was performed by race officials called "checkers".
 These checkers used chequered flags to identify themselves.
 The earliest known photographic record of a chequered flag being used to end a race was from the 1906 Vanderbilt Cup race held in Long Island, New York.

 There is a persistent urban legend claiming that the flag originated in horse racing, but there is no basis for this myth.
 Another myth claims that the chequered flag's earliest known use was for 19th century bicycle races in France, but this claim also has no evidence.

 In 1980, USAC starter Duane Sweeney started a tradition at the Indianapolis 500 by waving twin chequered flags at the end of the race.
 Previous starters had only used a single flag.
 Sweeney also marked the first use of twin green flags at the start of the race.

-There is also plausible evidence that the checkered flag may have in part come from the Scottish Clan MacAulay whom which oversaw the kings Calvary.
-The clan castle bares the name Ardincaple which translates to roughly “Cape of Horses.”
-Furthermore the sigil of the clan chief has been adorned by a black and white checkered design and horse spurs since medieval times.
-This has lead some to believe that due to the strong association of the clan and horses that the banner was adapted.
-In simple terms that flag was always flown with horses and a logical argument can be made that its usage derived from this connection.

 Celebrating a win with the chequered flag

 In snowmobile skipping, the chequered flag is attached to the racer's life vest, and the racer is rewarded with a victory lap.

-In many short tracks, the flagman gives the chequered flag to the winner of the race, but a variety of other celebratory traditions, such as the burnout, the Polish victory lap and the victory lane or victory circle celebration, sometimes overshadow the chequered flag tradition.
+At many short tracks, the flagman gives the chequered flag to the winner of the race, but a variety of other celebratory traditions, such as the burnout, the Polish victory lap and the victory lane or victory circle celebration, sometimes overshadow the chequered flag tradition.